DataFire/Integrations/integrations/generated/amazonaws_servicecatalog/README.md

   * items [ProvisioningArtifactParameter](#provisioningartifactparameter)

 ### ProvisioningArtifactProperties
-* ProvisioningArtifactProperties `object`: Provisioning artifact properties.
-For example request JSON, see <a>CreateProvisioningArtifact</a>.
+* ProvisioningArtifactProperties `object`: Information about a provisioning artifact (also known as a version) for a product.
   * Description [ProvisioningArtifactDescription](#provisioningartifactdescription)
   * Info **required** [ProvisioningArtifactInfo](#provisioningartifactinfo)
   * Name [ProvisioningArtifactName](#provisioningartifactname)